-- The tests demonstrated the ability of the Thermal Conversion Process (TCP) to convert shredder residue into oil and solid product streams (CWT 2004). - The PCBs in the shredder residue dissolve in the hot oil and are eventually destroyed during hydrolysis.
-As a result, their concentration was reduced from 35-65 ppm to less than the detection limit of 2 ppm.
+- Tests demonstrated the ability of the TCP to convert shredder residue into oil and solid product streams (CWT 2004). - PCBs in the shredder residue dissolved in the hot oil and were eventually destroyed during hydrolysis.
+As a result, their concentration was reduced from 35-65 ppm to less than the detection limit of 2 ppm. - Thermal cracking of the hydrolyzed oil at about 500°C produced hydrocarbon fuels, a fuel-gas, and a solid carbon product in ratios of 84%, 10%, and 6%, respectively.